ASE G1 Maintenance & Lt. Repair Practice Test

 9.

 Answer A is wrong.
-Holding the bulb at its metal base prevents any oil or contaminants from transferring to the delicate bulb.
+Holding the bulb at its metal base prevents oil or contaminants from transferring to the delicate bulb.

 Answer B is wrong.
-Touching the glass portion of these bulbs leaves damaging oil, even after washing your hands, it's recommended to use a glove or a clean paper towel.
+Touching the glass portion of these bulbs leaves damaging oil.
+Even after washing your hands, it's recommended to use a glove or a clean paper towel.

 Answer C is correct.
 Both technicians are correct.